 Permit Services Center is Open

-Effective June 14, 2021: The Permit Services Center is open Monday through Thursday 8 a.m. to 3 p.m. by appointment.
+The Permit Services Center is open Monday through Thursday 8 a.m. to 3 p.m. by appointment.
 Please click the link here to schedule an appointment.

 Measure GS - Increase in Documentary Transfer Tax for Schools, Homelessness Prevention, and Affordable Housing (Effective March 1, 2023)

 On November 8, 2022 voters approved Measure GS, a ballot measure increasing the Documentary Transfer Tax on property transfers valued at $8 million or more to $56 per $1,000 transfer value.
 The measure does exempt certain affordable housing projects from the higher tier tax.
 For more information on how to calculate the tax or to apply for an exemption or refund, click here.
 To read the Measure in its entirety, click here.

 Para leer información sobre la Iniciativa de Ley SM en Español, haga clic aquí.